 Gorge is visible far below, boats look tiny from your perch

 There are several campsites that are boat access only.
 If you

 have a boat you can camp in these places in relative seclusion.

 Jarvis and Gooseneck boat camps each have few campsites that are

 located in secluded bays.

-Lucerne Valley, Antelope Flat, Cedar Springs, and the Firefighters Memorial
+Lucerne Valley, Antelope Flats, Cedar Springs, and the Firefighters Memorial

 campgrounds, are all well maintained forest service campgrounds.
 The sites